tecpromotion/plg_jooag_shariff/README.md

 - [x] v3.2.8 - New: AddThis button
 - [x] v3.2.9 - New: tumblr button
 - [ ] v3.3 - Integration for more Componentes e.g. Zoo, K2, SobiPro, Seblod, JoomGallery
-- [ ] v3.4 - Overhaul the output
+- [ ] v3.4 - Overhaul the output and allow multiple instances
 - [ ] v3.5 - Maybe shorttag parameter support for custom icons, backend integration and other shariff settings
 - [ ] v3.6 - Rearrange the Plugin Options and simplify settings
 - [ ] v3.x - Ongoing integration of updates from Shariff Libraray & Backend
 - [ ] v3.x - If you have a good idea, maybe this is the next v3.x

 <h2>Update Instructions:</h2>
-* V3.2.x -> V3.3.0
-  * All Plugin Settings need to be revisited.
 * V3.1.x -> V3.2.x
   * Everything fine!
 Nothing todo.
 * V3.0.6 -> V3.1.x